ASPIRE Configuration

 System Overrides

-From here we can override with a custom config file in your home dir, specifically $HOME/.config/ASPIRE/config.yaml on most Linux platforms.
+From here we can override with a persistent custom config file in your home dir, specifically $HOME/.config/ASPIRE/config.yaml on most Linux platforms.
 Items in this file will take precedence over the default configuration.
 For other platforms, refer to the confuse documentation.

 Override Configuration Directory